azlibdar/react-customs/CONTRIBUTING.md

 #### Process

 - Open an issue related to this change.
-- Use the `major` branch for breaking changes.
+- Create the `major` branch for breaking changes.
 - Update examples, following the same process as for new hooks.
 - Update documentation accordingly.
 - **For versioning:**